-The genesis and existence of READ to be a part of the struggles of the marginalized people in their areas is directly associated with the Patna Jesuit Province in particular.
-This attempt to be part of the poor in their lives and struggles has come to be known as a social apostolate.
+The genesis and existence of READ to be a part of the struggles of the marginalised people in their areas is directly associated with the Patna Jesuit Province in particular.
+This attempt to be part of the poor in their lives and struggles is known as a social apostolate.

 Maharashtra Prabodhan Seva Mandal (M. P. S. M.)

 MPSM is a Supplementary Education and Ecology partner of Jesuit Conference of India, is a voluntary organisation based in Nashik district committed to rural development through educational initiatives.
 It educates Adivasi children through Village Learning Centres, Village Libraries, Mobile Computer Unit, Developing Learning Kits for Rural Education and Training of Community Based Tutors.
 Apart from this there are hostels to support formal school education for Adivasi boys and girls and for Adivasi youth attending university and professional courses.

 Vishwa Mandal Sevashram, Shirpur

 VMS works chiefly with Adivasi and scheduled castes, most of whom are below the poverty line, irrespective of their caste, creed or any social bias to improve their living conditions through socio-economic, educational and health programmes.
 Under Sankalp, there are residential programs running for young adults through 25 village level learning centres the students receive classes in English and Maths and also on personality development.

 The institute undertakes informal classes for 200 children hailing from nearby slum areas in Rohini and Bawana.
 The classes are conducted in several micro Learning Enhancement Centres under the umbrella program “Sankalp”.

 Remedial classes slow learners through 11 coaching centres.
 These children are mainly studying in nearby government schools.
 The teachers assigned for this initiative conduct classes either in their own houses or in their terraces according to the availability of a place.